hey-api/openapi-ts/docs/openapi-ts/transformers.md

 ## Considerations

 Before deciding whether transformers are right for you, let's explain how they work.
-Transformers are generated on the [service layer](/openapi-ts/output#api-services), therefore they impact the bundle size.
+Transformers generate a runtime file, therefore they impact the bundle size.
 We generate a single transformer per operation response for the most efficient result, just like a human engineer would.

 ### Limitations

-Transformers currently handle the most common scenarios.
+Transformers handle only the most common scenarios.
 Some of the known limitations are:

 - union types are not transformed (e.g. if you have multiple possible response shapes)
 - only types defined through `$ref` are transformed